reggyshicky/alx-higher_level_programming/0x04-python-more_data_structures/README.md

 10. Function that returns a key with the biggest integer value
 11. Function that returns a list with all values multiplied by a number without using any loops
-12. Create a function that convers a Roman Numeral to an integer 13.Write a function that returns the weighted average of all integers tuple
+12. Create a function that convers a Roman Numeral to an integer
+13. Write a function that returns the weighted average of all integers tuple
 14. Function that computes the square value of all integers of a matrix using map
 15. Function that deletes keys with a specific value in a dictionary
 16. Create two C functions that print some basic info about python lists and Python bytes objects.